York, North Yorkshire · 🇬🇧 🇺🇸 Dual citizen CHNO

 Say hello

-Whether you want to talk chemistry, compare recipes, or discuss kata technique.
+Whether you want to talk chemistry, biochemistry, or discuss kata technique.

 [email protected]